 How does Hyperthermia work with Radiation Therapy?

 Hyperthermia increases the effectiveness of radiation therapy due to the independent cytotoxic effects of hyperthermia combined with its radiosensitizing effects.
 Hyperthermia increases blood flow, resulting in improved tissue oxygenation and thus increased radiosensitivity.
 Hyperthermia also interferes with cellular repair of the DNA damage caused by radiation.
-Hyperthermia damages cells that are hypoxic, have a low pH, and are in the S-phase of division, which are all conditions that make cells resistant to radiation therapy.
-The addition of hyperthermia does not usually increase toxicity of radiation therapy.
+Hyperthermia damages cells that are hypoxic have a low pH and are in the S-phase of division, which is all conditions that make cells resistant to radiation therapy.
+The addition of hyperthermia does not usually increase the toxicity of radiation therapy.

 How does Hyperthermia work with Chemotherapy?

-Hyperthermia used in combination with chemotherapy increases the drug concentration in the tumor region duet to increased blood flow, thus raising the effectiveness of cytostatic drugs.
-In addition hyperthermia has been proven to enhance drug toxicity in cells resistant to many drugs.
+Hyperthermia used in combination with chemotherapy increases the drug concentration in the tumor region due to increased blood flow, thus raising the effectiveness of cytostatic drugs.
+Also hyperthermia has been proven to enhance drug toxicity in cells resistant to many drugs.

 Why is it more commonly used in Recurrent Cancer Treatment?

 There is a lifetime limit to the amount of radiation a patient can be exposed to.
 So doctors must look for alternative therapies when treating cancer that has returned.
 This is where clinical trials flourish.
 It was found that hyperthermia sensitized tumors to radiation treatment allowing Radiation oncologists to treat recurrent cancer with less toxicity.